-- SUDS to be designed into the development from the outset and take account of the steep gradient.
+- SUDS to be designed into the development from the outset in accordance with CIRIA's The SUDS Manual C753 and The Controlled Activities Regulations General Binding Rules 10 & 11.
 This should also address any existing surface water issues. - Careful consideration should be given to surface water flow to ensure neighbouring properties are not put at flood risk. - Any SUDS pond must be a feature of the development and overlooked by buildings.